bc3tech/docgpt/README.md

 ## FAQ

+❓ Why would I use this over GitHub CoPilot? \
+With the added capabilities of CoPilot, yes, you can use it to document code members.
+However, it does not offer the Fix All behavior to fully document an entire project or solution.

 ❓ I don't see the fixer option for a member.
 Why? \
 The code fixer only shows if the options have been configured correctly.
 Make sure your endpoint URL is a valid full URL and that your API key is present.